LorenzDuremdes/Second-Brain/brass.md

-1. brass; an alloy of copper and zinc, in proportions which can be varied to achieve varying mechanical, electrical, and chemical properties.^[https://en.wikipedia.org/wiki/Brass#cite_note-1]
+1. brass; an alloy of copper and [[zinc]], in proportions which can be varied to achieve varying mechanical, electrical, and chemical properties.^[https://en.wikipedia.org/wiki/Brass#cite_note-1]